Popular Mechanics (short story)

-"Little Things" is a short story by American writer Raymond Carver.
-It was originally titled "Mine", but was first published in What We Talk About When We Talk About Love under the title "Popular Mechanics."
-It was then republished with the title "Little Things" in Carver's 1988 collection Where I’m Calling From: New and Selected Stories.
+"Popular Mechanics" is a short story by American writer Raymond Carver.
+It was originally titled "Mine" and first appeared in Carver's 1977 collection Furious Seasons and Other Stories.
+It was then republished as "Little Things" in Fiction, as "Mine" again in Playgirl, as "Popular Mechanics" in Carver's 1981 collection What We Talk About When We Talk About Love, and again as "Little Things" in Carver's 1988 collection Where I'm Calling From: New and Selected Stories.
+There are minor revisions between the version of "Mine" in Furious Seasons and the version published as "Popular Mechanics".